 When necessary (when an inundating rain event is anticipated or minimum freeboard is reached) a discharge from Pond 2, through Outfall 001, to the James River is scheduled.
-When a discharge is deemed necessary the Engineering and Maintenance Superintendent, or his designee, contacts Universal Laboratories' field personnel.
+When a discharge is deemed necessary, the Director of Reliability & Strategic Planning, or his designee, contacts Universal Laboratories' field personnel.
 Universal Laboratories is given as much notice as possible prior to the scheduled discharge so that they can arrive on-site, check the pH, and collect samples from the discharge.

-Each discharge from Outfall 001 is documented by DTA personnel on the Discharge Logs which are kept in the meter box at the pond discharge.
+Each discharge from Outfall 001 is documented by DTA personnel on the Discharge Logs which are kept in the Administration Building downstairs in the hallway.
 Discharge logs are transferred to the Permit Book at the end of the year.

 Samples are collected from the discharge water using pre-prepared jars provided by Universal Laboratories.
 Universal Laboratories' field personnel conduct the sampling.
 All personnel conducting or assisting with the sampling wear gloves.
 A decontaminated and properly calibrated pH meter is used in the field to measure the water's pH from an unpreserved sampling jar.
 The pH measurement is recorded so that it may be correctly reported on the Discharge Monitoring Report (DMR).
 All samples collected on-site are grab samples.
 Water from the discharge pipe is collected using an unpreserved jar and then transferred to sample containers.
 All containers are labeled with the analysis requested, sample date, and time.
 Samples are then transported on ice to Universal Laboratories in Hampton, Virginia for analysis.
 Universal Laboratories is responsible for ensuring that the sampling jars are properly prepared, and that the proper analytical and quality assurance/quality control measures are used.
 Once the laboratory analysis is complete Universal Laboratories sends laboratory report sheets to DTA.
-Flow is calculated by the Flow Meter and recorded on the discharge log.
+Flow is estimated by the name tag capacity of the pump and the length of discharge.
+Flow volume is recorded on the discharge log.